Da Nang and the Mini-Tet Offensive

 To preempt and prevent an offensive on Da Nang from the southwest, two U.S. Marine Corps operations were undertaken, namely Operation Allen Brook and Operation Mameluke Thrust.

-Operation Allen Brook
+What was Operation Allen Brook?

 U.S. reconnaissance activities during April 1968 indicated that regular North Vietnamese units were deploying to positions in Quảng Nam Province in the South Central Coast region of Vietnam.
 Marine command concern focused on the Go Noi Island sector, about 25 kilometers south of Da Nang.
 Communist forces had controlled the area for years and had established long-standing political and military command infrastructures, creating a relative safe haven for North Vietnamese and Viet Cong military units.
 The area to the north of Go Noi was nicknamed "Dodge City" by the Marines, due to the frequent ambushes and firefights there.
 In combination the areas formed stronghold and base area for the North Vietnamese Army and the Viet Cong.